walkeralicia/Anorexia_CNV_GWAS/README.md

 - **/02_CNVs** processes the acquired UKB CNV calls into PLINK cfile format.

-- **/03_CNV_Burden** extracts rare (<1% population frequency) CNVs (rCNVs) and contains subfolders:
+- **/03_CNV_Burden** extracts rare (<1% population frequency) CNVs and contains subfolders:

-     **/genome_wide** to conduct various total genome-wide rCNV burden analyses.
+     **/genome_wide** to conduct various total genome-wide CNV burden analyses.

-     **/locus_wide** to conduct multiple locus-wide rCNV associations using two sets of CNV lists; a set of 167 dosage-sensitive, pleiotropic CNVs, and a set of 67 well-established syndromic CNVs.
+     **/locus_wide** to conduct multiple locus-wide CNV associations using two sets of CNV lists; a set of 167 dosage-sensitive, pleiotropic CNVs, and a set of 67 well-established syndromic CNVs.

-- **/04_CNV_breakpoint_GWAS** converts cnv input data from PLINK cfile format into PLINK bfile format to then conduct a rCNV breakpoint genome-wide association study (rCNV-GWAS).
+- **/04_CNV_breakpoint_GWAS** converts CNV input data from PLINK cfile format into PLINK bfile format to then conduct a CNV-GWAS.

 - **/05_Novel_CNV_regions** identifies novel disease-risk CNV regions (CNVRs) and plots the results.

-- **/06_Meta_analyses_with_ANGI** meta-analyses locus-wide and rCNV-breakpoint GWAS association results with a replication study's results using Stouffer's method.
+- **/06_Meta_analyses_with_ANGI** meta-analyses locus-wide and CNV-GWAS results with a replication study's results using Stouffer's method.
 The subfolder **/ANGI_data** contains ANGI summary statistics used in the study to meta-analyse with the UKB.

 # CNV Annotation Input Data